danchoi/fredit/README.md

 (a.k.a front-end files) through the browser.

 fredit injects an edit link into every view template.
-These edit links are visible whereever the template is rendered, whether it is a layout, a page, or a partial.
+These edit links are visible wherever the template is rendered, whether it is a layout, a page, or a partial.

 By clicking on these links, you call up a edit page that will let you